-And just like that pin ups went from book to bomber.
+And just like that pin ups went from books to bombers.

 By the 1940s and 50s pin up was everywhere.

-Petty style drawings were used to both sell magazines to men and everything from fashion, homeware and films to women; MGM even made a film about the drawings (the imaginativley titled, Petty Girl)
+Petty style drawings were used to sell magazines to men, but they were also marketed to women.
+Selling everything from fashion, homeware and films; MGM even made a film about the drawings (the imaginativley titled, Petty Girl)

 With such success came a ton of rival artists, all with a slightly different take on what made the perfect imaginary woman: